naohashizume/wdio-workshop-reactdojo/docs/exercise1.md

 }
 ```

-To set up Babel using this WebdriverIO testrunner, you can use internal `require` to register Babel.
+To set up Babel using this WebdriverIO testrunner, you can use internal `require` to register Babel in `wdio.conf.js`.

 ```
 // wdio.conf.js